 RSCo Toothy Filler

-One of the devastating give aways of digital work is perfectly smooth lines.
+One of the most devastating give always of digital work is perfectly smooth lines.
 Even when your work has natural imperfections they just look digital.
 The Tooth Filler transforms digital looking edges into tasty and toothy edges that harmonize with your work.

 RSCo Knitted Liner

 The answer to what happens when you let a crayon sit in a basement for 50 years.
 This dry wax liner is like fighting with an old crayon.
 We used it for little details like the details on clothing but you can use it anywhere you want an unreliable waxy line.